Logicalis 2026 CIO Report: CIOs navigate surging AI investment amidst growing governance concerns

 - 76% of CIOs say unchecked AI remains a serious concern

-- Just 39% of CIOs are confident their organisation actively manages AI's environmental impact
+- Just 39% of CIOs are confident their organization actively manages AI's environmental impact

-LONDON, March 3, 2026 /PRNewswire/ -- Logicalis, the leading global technology service provider, today reveals that organisations are racing to invest in AI faster than they can manage it.
+TROY, Mich., March 3, 2026 /PRNewswire/ -- Logicalis, the leading global technology service provider, today reveals that organizations are racing to invest in AI faster than they can manage it.
 According to its annual CIO Report, which surveyed over 1,000 CIOs globally, a gap is emerging between ambition and operational readiness, with governance, skills and infrastructure struggling to keep pace.

-Most organisations (94%) report an increased appetite for AI over the past year, yet the structure to support that ambition is lagging.
-More than half believe AI adoption is already moving too fast, and an overwhelming 89% describe their organisation's current approach as "learning as we go."
+Most organizations (94%) report an increased appetite for AI investment over the past year, yet the structure to support that ambition is lagging.
+More than half believe AI adoption is already moving too fast, and an overwhelming 89% describe their organization's current approach as "learning as we go."

 The most frequently cited constraint is not funding, but skills.
-A lack of internal technical capability is holding back AI ambitions in almost nine out of ten organisations.
+A lack of internal technical capability is holding back AI ambitions in almost 9 out of 10 organizations.
 However, structural frameworks are also a significant challenge.
 While most CIOs use AI governance controls to some extent, 62% report compromising on governance due to limited knowledge and just 44% say they fully grasp the risks of AI adoption.
 What's more, 76% of CIOs say unchecked AI remains a serious concern for them.

-On this year's report, Bob Bailkoski, Logicalis CEO said: "This year's report reveals a complex challenge for CIOs navigating the biggest innovation of our lifetime.
-Organisations are not short of ambition or appetite for AI, they are short of the frameworks, skills and confidence to deploy it at scale.
-The challenge right now is not whether to invest in AI, but how to build the foundations that will make that investment effective, safe and sustainable.
-Today's CIO is no longer just a technology operator, they are strategically coordinating risk, ensuring accountability and driving value creation throughout the entire organisation"
+On this year's report, Jon Groves, CEO at Logicalis US said: ""What we're seeing from CIOs is clear: AI ambition is high, but the real challenge is turning that ambition into something scalable and secure.
+The opportunity now is to help organizations move from experimentation to dependable, governed capability.
+AI is moving faster than most organizations can comfortably govern.
+In the US market especially, success will come from helping CIOs balance speed with security, accountability, and long‑term resilience."

-Layered onto these challenges is an emerging sustainability dimension that few organisations are ready for.
+Layered onto these challenges is an emerging sustainability dimension that few organizations are ready for.
 As AI workloads grow, so does their energy footprint.
-Just 39% of CIOs are extremely confident their organisation actively manages AI's environmental impact, and only 41% express the same level of confidence that energy efficiency is prioritised in AI deployment.
+Just 39% of CIOs are extremely confident their organization actively manages AI's environmental impact, and only 41% express the same level of confidence that energy efficiency is prioritized in AI deployment.

 Faced with these pressures, 94% plan to lean on Managed Service Providers over the next two to three years to help navigate AI governance, scaling and sustainability.
 This shifts the CIO's relationship with technology from direct ownership to orchestration, delivering the depth of expertise the pace of AI demands.